What is the Literacy Development in Ghana project all about?

-Come and join us and work with a project whose mission it is to provide access to books and to increase the reading skills of children and adults through mobile literacy development in Ghana.
-Books are not easy to find and are often beyond the financial means of many in the poorer communities.
-The goal of the mobile literacy unit is to increase accessibility to books for those who otherwise would have few opportunities to read something different or to practice their reading skills once they are away from school.
+Come and join us on this Literacy Development in Ghana project whose mission is to provide access to books and increase the reading skills of children and adults through literacy outreach all over Ghana.
+Books are not easy to find and are often outdated by the time they reach the rural communities.
+Sometimes, they are also beyond the financial means of many in the poorer communities.
+The goal of the literacy project is to increase accessibility to books for those who otherwise would have few opportunities to read something different or to practice their reading skills once they are away from school.

 Maintaining support for this project is key in order to continue to increase literacy levels, so fundraising and grant writing is needed by the project.
-Information regarding literacy levels, is an important aspect of this and the project undertakes reviews throughout the year to assess the progress of particular children and, to ascertain the progress that is being made more broadly.
-Contribute to the steps that are being taken to promote reading in Ghana and encourage learning by joining our mobile literacy development project.
+Information regarding literacy levels is an important aspect of this.
+The projects undertake reviews throughout the year to assess the progress of different children, regions and schools and ascertain the progress that is being made more broadly.
+Contribute to the steps that are being taken to promote reading in Ghana and encourage learning by joining our Literacy Development in Ghana project working directly with the Ministry of Education in-country.

-Volunteers with a passion for reading and a love of books and learning should apply for this project.
-Those with good writing skills will also be welcomed, as grant writing is an important aspect of this role.
+Volunteers with a passion for reading, a love of books and learning should apply for this project.
+Those with good writing skills will also be welcomed as grant writing is an important aspect of this role.
 Any volunteers who have experience with grant writing or fundraising will be more than welcome as will teachers and librarians!
+Being able to work independently is a must of this project.

 You will be asked to send your CV/resume before being accepted onto this project and covering motivation letter along with their application.